Breekpot/docs/dapps/bloqhouse.rst

 -----------------------------------

 Another application one could think of is to use Bloqs to collateralize peer-to-peer loans between friends or between bank and customer.
-Coming summer Bloqhouse plans to organize a :ref:`bloqathon` to kick-start development on top of the **open** Bloq ecoystem.
+Coming winter Bloqhouse plans to organize a :ref:`bloqathon` to kick-start development on top of the **open** Bloqtoken ecoystem.

 |